 In 1955 Ernst Marischka, the director of the famous Sissi films, choose this location as a stand-in for Schloss Possenhofen, the place where Elisabeth was born and raised.
 In Marischka’s opinion, the original location was not idyllic and fantastic enough!
 But he is right about one thing, it is a beautiful and spectacular scenery.

-In the hotel’s Sissi suite Romy Schneider slept when they were shooting the the Sissi film about the famous Austrian empress.
-There is a luxurious hotel shop/ Sisi Museum where a few pieces from the real Sisi are on diplay.
+In the hotel’s Sissi suite Romy Schneider slept when they were shooting the Sissi films about the famous Austrian empress.
+There is a luxurious hotel shop/ Sisi Museum where a few pieces from the real Sisi are on display.

 In 1860 Empress Elisabeth sailed to Madeira on the Royal Yacht "Osborne", which was lent to her by the English Queen Victoria.
-Her doctor feared that she might have tuberculosis, and advises a change of air, which advise she gladly accepted.
+Her doctor feared that she might have tuberculosis, and advises a change of air, which advicee she happily accepted.
 She spends 6 months on the island, away from husband Emperor Franz-Joseph and her children (Sophie had died already in 1856).

 On 24 December 1893, on her 56 birthday, the empress arrived on Madeira again.
-Upon arrival she was given an imperial salute by British naval vessels.
+Upon arrival, she received an imperial salute by British naval vessels.
 They would continue doing so every morning for the full duration of her stay.
-During this stay Empress Elisabeth was a guest at Reid's Palace for various weeks in 1893–1894.
+During this stay, Empress Elisabeth was a guest at Reid's Palace for various weeks in 1893–1894.
 She stayed in a suite on the ground floor of today's historical wing.

 You can still spend your holiday in this luxurious hotel, overlooking Funchal and the Atlantic Ocean.

 Of course in the top of my list since I am from the Netherlands myself!